The Kikkoman Student Innovation Challenge 2024

 The challenge was simple, but far from easy: show us your innovation, knowledge and creativity using Kikkoman® Soy Sauce (Original, Less-Sodium, or Tamari) as the central seasoning in a globally inspired entrée.

 And the stakes were high.
-One grand-prize winner would be treated to a once-in-a-lifetime culinary adventure: a trip to Japan for a 6-day apprenticeship at the three-Michelin-starred Kikunoi Restaurant in Tokyo, as well culinary and cultural immersion tours of markets, historic sites and more.
+One grand-prize winner would be treated to a once-in-a-lifetime culinary adventure: a trip to Japan for a seven-day apprenticeship at the three-Michelin-starred Kikunoi Restaurant in Tokyo, as well culinary and cultural immersion tours of markets, historic sites and more.

 With a prize like that, we knew we’d get lots of participants.
 To identify our finalists, we asked each applicant to submit a 60-second video describing their creation.
 From those entries, seven outstanding finalists were chosen to bring their dishes to life at a cookoff at the CIA’s Hyde Park, New York campus.